Oh, my … as I type these favorite sandwich recipes my appetite alarm is sounding!

 Directions:

-Butter the slices of bread on one side and grill them to a light golden color in a skillet over medium heat.
-Put the grilled bread slices together grilled side out and put them into a warm 150ºF oven on a serving plate.
+Butter the slices of rye bread on one side and grill them to a light golden color in a skillet over medium heat.
+Remove them from the skillet and generously slather Brown Deli Mustard on the soft inside sides of the grilled rye bread.
+Set these aside on a paper plate.

-Put the pastrami on a saucer, formed into the shape and size of the rye bread, then put the Swiss cheese on top and put it under a broiler just long enough to melt the cheese.
+Put the pastrami on a paper plate, formed into the shape and size of the rye bread, then put the Swiss cheese on top and heat it in the microwave oven just long enough to warm the pastrami and melt the cheese ... about one minute.

-Put the pastrami and cheese between the slices of warmed rye bread and cut it diagonally with a sharp knife.
-Serve the sandwich on the warmed plate with a bowl or bottle of Brown Deli Style Mustard and the garlic dill pickle and the potato chips.
+Put the pastrami and cheese between the slices of the grilled rye bread and cut the sandwich diagonally with a sharp knife.
+Heat the cut sandwich in the microwave oven for 30 seconds.
+Serve the sandwich on the paper plate with a bowl or bottle of some extra Brown Deli Style Mustard and the kosher dill pickle and the potato chips.

 Expect applause.